What is a PIP?

 The purpose of this PIPs collection is to act as a indexed repository of language and system-specific proposals that may be of interests for the Prolog community, and to document interesting information regarding their benefits, inconveniences, support status, etc. PIPs also can serve as a link between systems, papers, implementors, researchers, and advanced users.

-The purpose of a PIP and the responsabilities of its authors are:
+The purpose of a PIP and the responsibilities of its authors are:

 Provide concise information about the rationale of the proposal and guidelines (including pointers to papers, documentation, discussions, reference implementations, or other documents, etc.).